-Our free training modules have been accessed nearly 2 million times.
+Our free training modules have been accessed over two million times.

 In 2020, we created a module focussing on social isolation to support people to step up to the unique challenges that the Covid-19 pandemic presented.